howesteve/elegua/README.md

 ### Regexp routes

-Sometimes you might want a route to match only on certain specific path patterns; ex: `/users/123`.
+If you might want a route to match only on certain specific path patterns; ex: `/users/123`.
 For that, use [regexp routes](#regexp-routes) by passing a regexp as route in the `resolve(path, route)` method:

 ```svelte
 {#if resolve($path, /\/users/([0-9]+)/)}